Schlomon/Vaadin-MozillaDeepSpeech/README.md

 *Note: the actual recognition is done by the node.js server.
 It might be better to make the recognition itself in Java, which would lower bandwidth usage and latency.
 However, right now I have neither enough time nor enough interest for doing so.
-But i would be glad to link to such a project or accepting a PR doing this [repository](https://github.com/Schlomon/Vaadin-MozillaDeepSpeech).*
+Though i would be glad to link to such a project.*